-Pursuant to meetings of the Board of Directors, the cooperative approved an increase of 5% effective January 1, 2018 and 7% effective January 1, 2017.
-These increases were necessary to offset higher operating costs and to present a balanced budget.
+Pursuant to meetings of the Board of Directors, the cooperative approved an increase of 3% effective January 1, 2020.
+The increase was necessary to offset higher operating costs and to present a balanced budget.

 Note 9 Real Estate Taxes/Tax Abatements